agodahdev/Skillbridge/README.md

 - **W3C HTML Validator**:
   - Shows template errors due to Django `{% %}` syntax
   - Rendered HTML (using browser "View Source") is valid and passes W3C checks

+### Deployment:

+- This project was deployed using github and Heroku:
+- Fork or clone this repo
+- Create a new Heroku app
+- Set buildingpacks to Python
+- Link the Heroku app to Github, searching repo
+- Deploy Branch
+- live link is here: https://skillbridgeapp-815e04f8d2e3.herokuapp.com/

+- Github deployment:
+- Go to the Settings tab in your GitHub repo.
+- In the Source drop-down menu, select the main branch.
+- Save the changes under Branch settings.
+- Return to the Code tab, and under Deployments on the right, you will see the live page.

 ### Credits: